varunkumardev/amitmerchant1990.github.io/_posts/2019-03-26-returning-dynamic-attributes-models-laravel.md

     protected $appends = ['is_admin'];

     /**
-     * Get the administrator flag for the user.
+     * Get the administrator flag for the post.
      *
      * @return bool
      */